High-intent anti-chafe + recovery routine

 How to use beef tallow before a walk, workout, or humid-weather day

-Before activity, the goal is a thin even protective layer, not a thick greasy coating.
+Before activity, the goal is a thin, even glide layer, not a thick greasy coating.
 Use balm on clean, fully dry skin and spread just enough over the exact spots that usually rub first.
 Inner thighs, bra-band edges, underarms, waistband lines, and high-friction folds usually need the most attention.
 Let the layer settle for a minute before getting dressed so it is less likely to smear unevenly.
-If you know you will be walking long distances, hiking, training in humidity, or wearing rough seams, think of balm as the pre-friction step and keep the application targeted instead of turning your whole routine into an all-over occlusive layer.
+If you know you will be walking long distances, hiking, training in humidity, wearing denim, or dealing with rough seams, think of balm as the pre-friction step and keep the application targeted instead of turning your whole routine into an all-over occlusive layer.

 2. 2